-“Uuuh-aaah!”
+‘Uuuh-aaah!’
 Sport climbing’s Ondra screams his way to top

 He should have called it Loud.

-A film crew was on hand to document the climb, following Ondra along as he pull himself along by the fingertips, wedged into difficult positions, even hung by one foot upside down.
+A film crew was on hand to document the climb, following Ondra along as he pulled himself along by the fingertips, wedged into difficult positions, even hanging by one foot upside down.
 It also documented Ondra’s cries echoing off the cave walls, a series of screams, growls and grunts punctuated by a shrieking “uuuh-aaah!” after clipping into the final bolt.

 As Ondra’s celebrity has risen with his climbs up rock walls, his audible exaltations have become part of popular culture, turned into ringtones, GIFs and mashups with songs.
 A compilation of his screams has been mixed with metal music and another person inserted his shrieks into Taylor Swift’s “ I Knew You Were Trouble.”